kaiachain/kaia-docs/docs/references/sdk/viem/viem.md

 ![](/img/references/klaytnXviem.png)

 [Viem](https://viem.sh/) is a typescript interface for Ethereum that provides low-level primitives for interacting with Ethereum and other EVM-Compatible blockchain.
-With Kaia supporting features for [Ethereum Equivalence](https://medium.com/klaytn/using-ethereum-tools-in-klaytn-dc068d48de04), Ethereum tools such as viem can be used on Kaia without any significant modifications.
+With kaia supporting features for [Ethereum Equivalence](https://medium.com/klaytn/using-ethereum-tools-in-klaytn-dc068d48de04), Ethereum tools such as viem can be used on kaia without any significant modifications.

-For that reason, developers can leverage this compatibility and use the viem library to interact with a Kaia node.
+For that reason, developers can leverage this compatibility and use the viem library to interact with a kaia node.

-In this guide, you'll learn how to use the viem library to read data from the blockchain, send a transaction, and interact with an existing contract on the Kaia Network.
+In this guide, you'll learn how to use the viem library to read data from the blockchain, send a transaction, and interact with an existing contract on the kaia Network.

 ## Prerequisites